Edelweiss (actress)

-Edelweiss (Еделвайс, Edelvays; born September 1, 1977 in Tyumen, Russia) is a Russian-Bulgarian actress, TV host, erotic model and former pornographic actress.
+Edelweiss (Еделвайс, Edelvays; born 1 September 1977) is a Russian-Bulgarian actress, TV host, erotic model and former pornographic actress.
 She lives in Italy and is married to the Bulgarian photographer Aleksandar "Alex" Lomski.

 Biography

-Edelweiss was born September 1, 1977, in Tyumen, Russia.
+Edelweiss was born 1 September 1977, in Tyumen, Russia.
 For 15 years, she lived in Italy with her Bulgarian husband, the photographer Aleksandar "Alex" Lomski, who is also a former pornographic film actor.
 Edelweiss met her future husband Aleksandar in Bulgaria.

 In 2006, she posed for the Bulgarian edition of Playboy magazine.
 In 2013, she participated in VIP Brother 5.